Sevcik v. Sandoval

 Sevcik v.
 Sandoval is the lead case that successfully challenged and repealed Nevada's denial of same-sex marriage, as mandated by the state's constitution and statutory law.
-The plaintiffs' complaint was initially filed in the U.S. District Court for the District of Nevada on April 10, 2012, on behalf of several couples that were denied marriage licenses.
-These couples challenged the denial on the basis of the U.S. Constitution's Fourteenth Amendment guarantee of equal protection.
+The case was filed on behalf of eight same-sex couples who either were denied marriage licenses in Nevada or sought recognition of lawful out-of-state marriages, challenging Nevada's statutory and constitutional marriage ban for violating the Equal Protection Clause of the Fourteenth Amendment.
+The United States Court of Appeals for the Ninth Circuit reversed the district court’s decision and directed entry of judgment for the plaintiffs, effectively ending enforcement of Nevada’s same-sex marriage ban.
+The plaintiffs' complaint was initially filed on April 10, 2012, in the U.S. District Court for the District of Nevada on behalf of several couples that were denied marriage licenses.
+These couples challenged the denial, arguing that it violated the Equal Protection Clause of the Fourteenth Amendment to the U.S. Constitution.

 On November 26, 2012, Chief District Judge Robert Jones ruled against the plaintiff same-sex couples, granting in part a motion to dismiss the complaint against the Nevada government officials named in it.
 The plaintiffs appealed to the Ninth Circuit Court of Appeals on December 3, 2012.

-A three-judge panel of the Ninth Circuit heard oral arguments in Sevcik and two related cases, Jackson v.
+Oral arguments in Sevcik and two related cases—Jackson v.
 Abercrombie and Latta v.
-Otter, on September 8, 2014.
-On October 7, the panel reversed the lower court's ruling in Sevcik, remanding the case back to district court with direction to enter a judgment in favor of the plaintiffs.
-This effectively legalized same-sex marriage in Nevada.
-After at least one judge on the Court of Appeals asked for a vote on the defendants' petition to have the case reheard by a larger, 11-judge panel, a majority of judges on the Ninth Circuit did not agree; thus making the ruling final on January 9, 2015.
+Otter—were heard in the Ninth Circuit on September 8, 2014.
+On October 7, the panel reversed the lower court's ruling in Sevcik, remanding the case to the district court with direction to enter a judgment in favor of the plaintiffs, therefore effectively legalizing same-sex marriage in Nevada.
+After at least one judge on the Court of Appeals asked for a vote on the defendants' petition to have the case reheard by a larger, 11-judge panel.
+A majority of judges on the Ninth Circuit did not agree, thus making the ruling final on January 9, 2015.

 Constitutional amendment

 The Constitution of Nevada was amended in 2002 to incorporate Article 1, Section 21, which reads: "Only a marriage between a male and female person shall be recognized and given effect in this state," restricting marriage to different-sex couples.
-Voters first approved a ballot question endorsing this amendment to that effect on November 7, 2000, with 70% of the vote.
-Its principal sponsor was the Coalition to Protect Marriage, a local organization.
-Because Nevada requires a constitutional amendment be approved by the voters twice, Nevada voters considered the same ballot question on November 5, 2002, and approved it by a margin of 67%–33%.
+The Coalition to Protect Marriage, a statewide organization, sponsored the ballot initiative to amend the state's constitution, and the initiative first passed on November 7, 2000, with 70% of the vote.
+Because Nevada requires that a constitutional amendment be approved by two consecutive elections, Nevada voters considered the same ballot question on November 5, 2002.
+The amendment once again passed, with 67% of the vote.